 While everyone has his or her own methods for keeping healthy, many people don’t maintain their vascular health as well as they should.
 Having healthy veins and blood is just as crucial to a healthy lifestyle as any other healthy activities.
 Good vein health can improve how you look on the outside by helping stop or reduce ugly spider and varicose veins.
 Conversely, having healthy circulation affects you internally by stopping clogs in arteries and helping you to have a strong heart.
 With heart disease being one of the leading causes of death in America, vein health is no longer something to ignore.
 Below we have three of the best tips to help inform you about how your diet can make huge changes in your vein health.

 Stopping Blockage in Arteries

 This is one of the most commonly known effects of unhealthy blood.
-What happens is that unhealthy materials that enter the bloodstream from a poor diet cause blood flow to decrease.
+What happens is those unhealthy materials that enter the bloodstream from a poor diet cause blood flow to decrease.
 Plaque that accumulates on the inner walls of your arteries is made from various substances that circulate in your blood.
 These include calcium, fat, cholesterol, cellular waste, and fibrin, a material involved in blood clotting.
-These build ups can be avoided simply by eating less fatty and generally unhealthy foods, and making sure to have your heart checked regularly.
+These build-ups can be avoided simply by eating less fatty and generally unhealthy foods, and making sure to have your heart checked regularly.